Kometa-Team/Kometa/docs/defaults/both/content_rating_cs.md

 If you do not use the Common Sense-based rating system within Plex, this file will attempt to match the ratings in your library to the respective rating system.

-Use the [Mass Content Rating Update Library Operation](../../config/operations.md#mass-content-rating-update) with either `mdb_commonsense` or `mdb_commonsense0` to update Plex to the Common Sense Rating.

-**This file works with Movie and Show Libraries.**

 ![](../images/content_rating_cs.png)

+## Requirements & Recommendations

+Supported Library Types: Movie, Show

+Recommendations: Use the [Mass Content Rating Update Library Operation](../../config/operations.md#mass-content-rating-update) with either `mdb_commonsense` or `mdb_commonsense0` to update Plex to the Common Sense Rating.

 ## Collections Section 14